NunoSempere/clarivoyance/list/index.md

 - ★★ Practical relevance of benchmarks 1: How many years between a model achieving 75% on the Interview-level problems in the APPS benchmark, and AI models being able to do 45% of coding labour (as measured by the economic value of the labour).

-- ★★ Practical relevance of benchmarks 2: How many years between a model achieving 75% on the Interview-level problems in the APPS benchmark, and it being possible to automate 20%/50 of ★overall★ labour?
+- ★★ Practical relevance of benchmarks 2: How many years between a model achieving 75% on the Interview-level problems in the APPS benchmark, and it being possible to automate 20%/50 of overall labour?

-- ★★ Practical relevance of benchmarks 3: How many years between a model achieving 75% on the Interview-level problems in the APPS benchmark, and 20%/50 of ★overall★ labour actually being automated.
+- ★★ Practical relevance of benchmarks 3: How many years between a model achieving 75% on the Interview-level problems in the APPS benchmark, and 20%/50 of overall labour actually being automated.

 - ★★ Practical relevance of benchmarks 4: How many years between a model achieving 75% on the competition-level problems in the APPS benchmark and 92% of coding being possible to automate?